tavurth/SimpleSocket/README.md

     When running the test application, you will need to copy libcurl.dll into the application folder.

     Use "make" to compile an example application
-    Use "make library" to compile a static library
+    Use "make lib" to compile a static library